 seconds per shot), and one unique gimmick: The film toured the country accompanied by an orchestra and a live narrator.
 The DVD features various recorded narrators,

-but while this may have worked as a unique theatrical experience, I find the narration annoyingly obtrusive, ruining the magic of the film every time it starts up
+but while this may have worked as a unique theatrical experience, I find the narration annoyingly obtrusive, ruining the magic atmosphere of the film every time it

 Brand Upon the Brain!

 A unique entry in Maddin's oeuvre that reproduces various old German film styles using a mixture of hazy saturated colors and color-tinted monochrome, along with

 harsh camera angles, lighting and melodrama.
 The setup, another strange created world by Maddin, is in an Alpine village where everyone is afraid, repressed